Weird Science

 urban environment

-An almost complete halo, with visible colors—such a sight is quite rare.
+An almost complete halo with visible colors is quite a rare sight.

 Photo 4

-To observe a halo more easily, try positioning yourself so that the Sun is hidden behind an obstacle—this helps reduce glare and makes the halo more visible.
+To observe a halo more easily, try positioning yourself so that the Sun is hidden behind an obstacle.
+This will reduce glare and make the halo easier to see.

 September 7, 2020, around 2:00 PM – Jaworzno (Poland)